 - Improve the content’s structure, add more images, etc

 - Optimize the keywords and get more inbound links to generate traffic

 - Otherwise, you might want to permanently delete these pages and use 301 redirects for the URL to a live, relevant page

 By default, you should always try to fix, update, and relaunch the content to perform better in the future.

-Keep in mind that these steps are not exhaustive, and certainly, you can commit to the enterprise SEO growth program that will analyze more aspects of your site and your content and even conduct a full-blown SEO forensic which can take days or even weeks to complete.
+Keep in mind that these steps are not exhaustive, and certainly, you can commit to hiring an SEO expert that will analyze more aspects of your site and your content and even conduct a full-blown SEO forensic which can take days or even weeks to complete.
 However, this basic SEO audit we’ve discussed should provide you a great way to assess your site’s current condition and plan a new SEO campaign.

-If possible, you should conduct this SEO audit regularly every quarter or at least every six months to analyze your progress and gain insights that might be useful in adjusting your strategy whenever necessary.
+If possible, you should work with a B2B SEO agency to conduct this SEO audit regularly every quarter or at least every six months to analyze your progress and gain insights that might be useful in adjusting your strategy whenever necessary.

 November 26, 2023